AO-StreetArt/CLyman/docs/pages/arch.rst

 orientation, and scaling.
 This aims to solve that problem by providing a messaging API that is used to update objects, and a corresponding feed outbound which tells all devices about the update.

-In the second phase of development, CLyman will be extended to drive a stream of live outbound updates which will be sent to User Devices over UDP.

 :ref:`Go Home <index>`